santiagobasulto/python-for-experienced-programmers/book/control_flow.md

 even_or_odd = "even" if (x % 2 == 0) else "odd"
 ```

-A more _"Pythoninc"_ approach would use an explicit if statement:
+A more _"Pythonic"_ approach would use an explicit if statement:

 ```python
 x = int(input("Enter a number: "))